renpy/renpy/sphinx/source/screens.rst

         bottom.)
     "horizontal-change"
         Combines horizontal scrolling with change mode.

 `draggable`
     If True, dragging the mouse will scroll the viewport.
+This can also be a :ref:`variant <screen-variants>`, in which case the viewport will be draggable if the variant is in place.
+(For example, ``draggable "touch"``.)

 `edgescroll`
     Controlls scrolling when the mouse reaches the edge of the viewport.
 If not None, this should be a two- or three-element